Itin-dev/ocr-screenshoter/README.md

    - Update the database initialization and insert queries to match your changes.

 4. **Folder Structure**:
-   - The script saves screenshots in a timestamped folder.
-If you prefer to organize screenshots differently, you can modify the `screenshots_folder` path:
+   - The script saves screenshots in a `screenshots` folder, and each capture is stored in a subfolder named with the current timestamp.
+You can modify the folder path to suit your preference:
    ```python
    screenshots_folder = os.path.join("your_folder_name", timestamp)
    ```